Skip to content

 Collects Star-Lord & Kitty Pryde #1–3, Generation Next #1, Guardians of the Galaxy & X-Men: The Black Vortex Omega #1.

-Then came Civil War II that changed the Guardians of the Galaxy as the team finished by being grounded on Earth.
+Then came Civil War II which changed the Guardians of the Galaxy as the team finished by being grounded on Earth.
 Check out the reading order for the event to know how to read the following issues.

 After Guardians of the Galaxy #13, the team is disbanded.
-The creative team of Chip Zdarsky and Kris Anka is now in charge of the solo Star-Lord series.
+The creative team of Chip Zdarsky and Kris Anka is now in charge of the solo Star-Lord comic series.

 After Star-Lord #6 (and before Star-Lord Annual #1), the Guardians of the Galaxy reformed in Guardians of the Galaxy #19, the last issue written by Bendis.

-No more Bendis, but the Guardians keep fighting on in a few one shots and a miniseries before a new writer took over for the next ongoing.
+No more Bendis, but the Guardians keep fighting on in a few one-shots and a miniseries before a new writer took over for the next ongoing.

 With Marvel Legacy, the numbering of issues changed, but the story continues.